Valereon/blink/README.md

 - Cross Language

 ## Using the blink environment and specific quirks
 - Since blink has its own path, there is a caveat with using it.
 You have to preface every command with `blink run {command}`
 - for running commands with args you need to add `--args` e.x `blink run python --args main.py`.
 - Adding custom commands is done in Build.toml, any command can be added and will be executed using `blink run {commandName}` commands in build.toml DO NOT NEED --args bc this just executes them normally.
 The command line tool needs a flag for optional args which is why `--args` is required
 - Language binaries are all the standalone versions that don't need installing
-- Package managers MUST USE `blink run` or else it will not use the blink specific manager and install it system wide `blink run pip --args install numpy`
+- Package managers MUST USE `blink run` or else it will not use the blink specific manager and install it system wide e.x `blink run pip --args install numpy`
 - Packages install were the usually would (most of the time see below)

 ## Quick Start